-If there is one thing I’ve learned over the past decade writing resumes for top execs is that most professionals, regardless of position rank, are aware of personal value but wrestle with translating offerings into a strategic and modern presentation.
+If there is one thing I’ve learned over the past decade writing resumes for top executives is that most professionals, regardless of position rank, are aware of personal value but wrestle with translating offerings into a strategic and modern presentation.

 Executives often approach me with a flat file of facts, eager to have new life breathed into their dossier to ensure they can competitively compete and win next-level roles.